CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

 <br/>

 ## Day 4: Simulation Based Programming for Model Comparison and Selection
 In this section, we will program and learn several simulation based validation tools for assessing a model of observational data in comparison to an appropriate baseline model.
+Specifically, we will learn to evaluate model performance using in-sample and out-of-sample data.

 - [R-Program-Lessons/Day04_Simulation_Inference](./R-Program-Lessons/Day04_Simulation_Inference)